 How to Choose A Chemical Free Baby Wash & Shampoo

-When it comes to being eco-conscious, you could call me a late bloomer.
-I took it for granted that the products I used were safe – that is, until my son was born.
+Even though I’m one of the founders of a company offering a non-toxic cleaner, you could call me a late bloomer when it comes to toxic chemical awareness.
+I took it for granted that the products I used were safe – that is, until my son came along.
 And then like a lot of moms, I became a toxic chemical super sleuth.
 I remember the moment of my transformation.
-I was spending one of my last remaining leisurely Saturday afternoons flipping through a magazine, when I read that toxic chemicals can easily be absorbed through the skin and into the bloodstream.
+I was spending one of my last remaining leisurely Saturday afternoons researching baby products, when I read that toxic chemicals can easily be absorbed through the skin and into the bloodstream.
 And that babies are 10 times more vulnerable to those chemicals than adults!
 Boom.
-I was a chemical free convert.
+I was a convert.
 Before my son’s arrival, I stocked up on toxic chemical free baby wash, lotions, laundry detergent – you name it.

 I was so disappointed to learn through my research that I couldn’t assume that a baby product sold on a store shelf was safe.
 For example baby washes can be full of toxic chemicals, and “fragrance” in a baby shampoo can contain over a hundred toxic ingredients.
 And a known carcinogen called 1,4-dioxane is thought to be in more than 50% of all baby soaps.
 Because this one is a chemical produced during manufacturing, it’s not required to be listed on labels.

 It was overwhelming to develop a simple list of the top chemicals to avoid, but the more I learned, I realized that I could cut out the most harmful products by eliminating a pretty short list of toxic ingredients.
 And here it is for you, to help you save a little time on your own research towards finding a toxic chemical free baby wash.

 The Top 5 Ingredients to Avoid in Baby Washes and Shampoos